· · · · ·

 2. Prepare the salad ingredients:

-• Chop the lettuce into pieces
+• Tear the lettuce into pieces

-• Quarter the tomatoes or slice cherry tomatoes
+• Quarter the tomatoes

 • Julienne the Swiss cheese and ham- slicing into long, thin matchstick like strips

-3. Combine the lettuce, tomatoes, Swiss cheese, baked ham, and olives in a large serving bowl.
-Sprinkle over the Romano cheese.
+3. Put it together: Combine the lettuce, tomatoes, Swiss cheese, baked ham, and olives in a large serving bowl.
 Drizzle the dressing and toss well to coat.

-4. Squirt the worchestershire sauce on top and squeeze fresh lemon juice all over.
+4. Finishing touches: Sprinkle over the Romano cheese.
+Squirt the worchestershire sauce on top and squeeze fresh lemon juice all over.

 Did you enjoy this recipe?
 Take a picture and tag me @StephGigliotti on social media and #StephRealLife.
 I would absolutely love to see your finished dish!